 How to Incorporate a Company in Malaysia

 For the registration of all businesses – including foreign companies – in Malaysia, the process of setting up a business entity is governed by the registrar of business commonly known as the Suruhanjaya Syarikat Malaysia (SSM) or Companies Commission of Malaysia.

 The few incorporation options to choose from include:

 These are companies limited by shares, which requires a minimum of one shareholder (Section 14 of the Companies Act 2016), at least one company director (Section 122 of the Companies Act 2016), and a company secretary.
 The documents to be lodged with SSM include a company constitution, Section 201 (statutory declaration by the company director(s) of not being either bankrupt or convicted of any offense), Section 236(3) (declaration by a person before appointment as Company Secretary), and identity cards/passports of all the director(s) and the company secretary.
 The main difference between SDN BHD and BHD is that the former can’t have more than 50 shareholders and its shares are not open to the public, unlike the latter.
 Do note that in Malaysia, there is also the option of incorporating a company unlimited, whose incorporation procedure and documents required are the same as a company limited by shares.
-The only difference being, the constitution of an unlimited company must state that the liability of its members is unlimited.
+The only difference is, that the constitution of an unlimited company must state that the liability of its members is unlimited.

 These can include any form of trade, commerce, profession, or activity done for profit, excluding those specified in the Schedule of the Registration of Businesses Act 1956 (ROBA 1956) and ROBA Rules 1957.
 If the business is entirely owned by an individual under his or her personal name, it is called Sole-proprietorship.
 If the business is owned by two or more persons but not exceeding 20 persons, it is known as a Partnership.
 Do note that the registration (for one to five years) can either be done at the SSM counter or online through the Ezbiz portal ezbiz.ssm.com.my and must be done within 30 days of the starting of the business.